di/PyTexas2019/md/about/conference.md

 This site acts as the primary public facing website to the PyTexas Conference.
 It is built using Python and Django.

-Finally, thanks go to RackSpace for agreeing to donate RackSpace Cloud Server resources to host the PyTexas site.
+Finally, thanks go to atomic forces and electrons for providing the medium through which this site and the internet is built upon.